Barrier States Theory for Safety-Critical Multi-Objective Control: Barrier States

-Around the same time of the work of \textcite{prajna2003barrier}, \textcite{Ngo2004backstepping_constrained} used barrier functions for state constraints enforcement to present an implicitly analogous condition but with an eye towards forming a Lyapunov function.
+Concurrent with the work of \textcite{prajna2003barrier}, \textcite{Ngo2004backstepping_constrained} used barrier functions for state constraints to present an implicitly analogous condition but with an eye towards forming a Lyapunov function.
 The proposed technique drew inspiration from Lyapunov analyses and control and was used specifically for systems with velocity state box constraints within a backstepping control paradigm. \textcite{tee2009barrier_Lyap_automatica} further generalized the approach and the augmented Lyapunov function was termed a Barrier-Lyapunov function (BLF) whose roots can be traced to Lyapunov wells \cite{sane2001phdthesis}.

-Later, inspired by Control Lyapunov Functions (CLFs) and barrier certificates, \textcite{wieland2007constructive} introduced Control Barrier Functions (CBFs) to propose a feedback method of enforcing safety in continuous time systems.
+Later, inspired by Control Lyapunov Functions (CLFs) and BC, \textcite{wieland2007constructive} introduced Control Barrier Functions (CBFs) to propose a feedback method of enforcing safety in continuous time systems.
 In an attempt to develop safe stabilization, \textcite{ames2014control} and \textcite{romdlony2014uniting} proposed spiritually similar, albeit distinct, CLF-CBF unification techniques.
 The work in \cite{romdlony2014uniting} was further detailed with Lyapunov analyses in computing a unified CLF-CBF controller in \cite{romdlony2016stabilization} that in essence resembles the BLF approach \cite{tee2009barrier_Lyap_automatica} but for a more general class of constraints. \textcite{ames2014control} pioneered the CLF-CBF Quadratic Programs (QPs) paradigm which was further developed in \cite{ames2016CBF-forSaferyCritControl}.
 It is worth mentioning that in the early developments of CBFs, they were also referred to as barrier certificates as they are originally based on BCs and share the same analyses \cite{borrmann2015control,wang2016safetyBC,wang2018safe}.
-Additionally, it is pertinent to note that there is the \textit{zeroing} control barrier functions (ZCBFs) \cite{ames2016CBF-forSaferyCritControl}, which work with the safety function $h(x)$ instead of wrapping a barrier around $h(x)$, though it needs to satisfy certain conditions to be a valid ZCBF.
+Additionally, it is pertinent to note that there is the \textit{zeroing} CBF (ZCBF) \cite{ames2016CBF-forSaferyCritControl}, which works with the safety function $h(x)$ instead of wrapping a barrier around $h(x)$, though it needs to satisfy certain conditions to be a valid ZCBF.
 In this work, we mainly use and discuss barrier functions as defined in \autoref{def: barrier functions} which we refer to as \textit{classical} barriers in some parts of the paper.